chribonn/bnkSEPA/README.md

 ## Solution Flow Diagram

 When the Excel file is ready to be processed it must be zipped using 7Zip with a password.
-The resulting password protected zip file will then need to be processed by the python engine so as to produce the SCTE file required by the bank.
-This file is protected by a password that has been agreed with the financial institution.
+The resulting password protected zip file will then need to be processed by the python engine so as to produce the <span style="color:red">~~SCTE~~</span> SCT file required by the bank. ~~This file is protected by a password that has been agreed with the financial institution.~~ <span style="color:red">This file is then upload to the financial institution via their secure portal.</span>

 ![Process Flow](images/readme001.png "Process Flow")